atlassistant/pytlas/docs/getting_started/usage.rst

 pytlas include a basic CLI interface to interact with the system.

-This line will start the pytlas REPL with skills located in the example/skills/ directory.
+This line will start the pytlas REPL with skills located in the example/skills/ directory (in the git repository).
 It will load all data and fit the engine before starting the interactive prompt.

 .. code:: bash

+  $ cd example
-  $ pytlas -s example/skills -v -l en repl
+  $ pytlas repl

 Using the library
 -----------------